-MMM started the blog out of frustration, he wanted to show them, and now us, that they could do what he did.
-And an empire started.
+MMM started the blog out of frustration; he wanted to show them, and now us, that they could do what he did.
+And an empire began.

 Cars are another biggy.
-It certainly is a convenience to have two cars if there are two adults in the household but is it absolutely necessary?
-What if one of the cars were totaled and no replacement was available for a week?
-Would one of you just stay home from work or would you figure out a solution?
+It certainly is a convenience to have two vehicles if there are two adults in the household, but is it absolutely necessary?
+What if one of the cars was totaled and no replacement was available for a week?
+Would one of you just stay home from work, or would you figure out a solution?
 Like many things in life, if you had to do it, you would find a way.

 You are living in an affordable home, near your place of work.
 Because you’re so near to work, you don’t have a car at all.
 You bike or use public transit if you’re lucky enough to have it.

 The high paying jobs are in cities, and cities have a higher cost of living than less urban areas.
 But part of retiring early will depend on keeping your living costs as low as you can.